Updated: Oct 4

 And I want to tell you that as much as possible because I hurt myself for too long by trying to avoid it.

 And I know that when you have kids, it can seem even more important to put on a brave face at least for them so they don’t get upset or frightened at all that is happening as a result of the addiction present.
-But I realized that being appropriately open with our daughter and showing her healthy coping and how I was taking care of myself through it was a really helpful and priceless lesson, too.
+But I realized that being appropriately open with our daughter and showing her healthy coping, along with showing how I was taking care of myself through it, was a really helpful and priceless lesson, too.

 Once I was finally able to accept that I could fully feel sad and heartbroken and scared and everything else that comes with addiction, I felt that I was able to finally get the clarity I was searching for.
 I wasn’t using so much of myself to keep it down and shoved away that I felt lighter, more free, more resilient, and more motivated to work on recovering.